Yarroudh/Optim3D/README.md

 ## Results

-The results of each command are saved.
-The output folder will look like this:
+The results of each command are saved in the <code>output</code> folder, which will look like this after executing all the commands:

 ```bash
 ├── output